-DeafBlind Ontario Services is considered a leader in the field and is proud to offer the highest quality intervenor services.
-No two individuals who are deafblind are alike, and we pride ourselves on individually tailored programs for each person we support.
+DeafBlind Ontario Services is considered a leader in the field and is proud to offer the highest quality Intervenor Services.
+No two individuals with deafblindness are alike, and we pride ourselves on individually tailored programs for each person we support.

-The application process for Residential/Community Services includes the following:
+The application process for Intervenor Services: Residential or Community includes the following:

 - Completion of DeafBlind Ontario Services internal application package.

 - Completion of the Intervenor Services Eligibility Form provided by Canadian Deafblind Association (CDBA), Provincial Central Point of Access for Intervenor Services in Ontario.

 - On confirmation of eligibility by Canadian Deafblind Association, you or your representative of choice will be notified in writing.

 - You will be required to undergo an assessment using the standardized interRAI and Deafblind supplement by qualified Ministry of Children, Community and Social Services Provincial Intervenor Assessors.

 - When eligibility is confirmed, DeafBlind Ontario Services will work with you and submit an individualized profile and budget to apply to the Ministry of Children, Community and Social Services to secure Intervenor Services funding.
 Once this submission is sent to MCCSS, it may take several months to hear back whether or not the submission was successful.